Terms and Conditions

 5. In accordance with Art.
 17 GDPR Users may demand at any time that Nect erases their archived personal data.
 Should a User assert this right against Nect, then Nect will – insofar as there are no statutory archiving obligations – erase the entire user account and notify the User accordingly.
 It is not possible to retrieve user accounts once they have been erased.

-7. Obligations to cooperate and other User obligations
+8. Obligations to cooperate and other user obligations

 1. Identification Services cannot be performed unless the User cooperates.
 The User is thus obliged to provide appropriate cooperation, for example by following the instructions given in the App when carrying out a procedure.